loneoceans labs | Dual Channel MIDI DRSSTC Controller (temporary placeholder page)

 The interrupter consists of 1x Populated, Soldered and Programmed Dual Channel MIDI Controller v1.0 as shown below, flashed with the newest stable firmware.
 This controller without the Add-on Pack does not include the MIDI socket.
 Note that the PCB colour depends on popular requests that I receive and can range from green, to red, blue etc. Check before you place an order.
 MIDI2 controllers will come packaged in an ESD-proof bag.
 Please take care when unpacking since microcontrollers are on board and can be easily damaged via ESD.

 The add-on pack contains the basic and necessary components to get you started to assembling your controller, and as shown in the photo above.
 I will be selling this add-on pack at essentially cost price for your convenience.
 If this is not available, the part numbers are also provided.
-Feel free to order at your favourite electronics supplier such as Digikey or Mouser, or replace with the component of your choice:
+Feel free to order at your favourite electronics supplier such as Digikey or Mouser, or replace with the component of your choice.
+These part numbers are available on www.mouser.com (as checked on Jan 2018).

 You need to provide these items yourself to complete the controller, which will differ for different users: